GUIDE TO SUBSIDENCE AND SUBSIDENCE INSURANCE

 Subsidence may occur when the ground which supports the foundations of the building become unsettled, disturbed or collapse or swell.
 With the foundations compromised in this way, the whole building may be affected by the shift in the ground on which it is built.

-That process of disturbance or collapse may be caused by a number of reasons and a guide published by the Institute of Chartered Surveyors (RICS) lists a few of the principal culprits:
+That process of disturbance or collapse may be caused by a number of reasons:

-in addition to the drying out and shrinkage of soil around the foundations, in areas of lighter, sandy or chalk soils, subsidence may also result from the ground becoming swollen with water – this might happen when supply pipes, drains or rainwater goods break and flood the ground with water, effectively washing away the soil supporting the foundations; and
+In addition to the drying out and shrinkage of soil around the foundations, in areas of lighter, sandy or chalk soils, subsidence may also result from the ground becoming swollen with water – this might happen when supply pipes, drains or rainwater goods break and flood the ground with water, effectively washing away the soil supporting the foundations.

 Technical building studies into the causes of subsidence abound.
 The Clay Research Group, for instance, has confirmed the correlation between the incidence of subsidence in property built on clay soils – and warns that the problems are likely to be exacerbated if trees and large bushes are growing close to buildings.
 As the roots of trees and large bushes spread, so more and more moisture from the soil is absorbed, there is steady shrinkage of the ground supporting a building’s foundations and the risk of subsidence increases.